NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 :ref:`connecting-to-rdhpcs`.

 By default, the bastion will automatically place a user on a random Gaea C5 login node.
-If you need to access a specific login node ro C6, when prompted enter :kbd:`Ctrl-C` and type the name of a login node or ``gaea6`` for a random C6 login node:
+If you need to access a specific login node on C6, when prompted enter :kbd:`Ctrl-C` and type the name of a login node or ``gaea6`` for a random C6 login node:

+.. cSpell:ignore CMRS
 .. code-block:: shell

     $ ssh <First.Last>@gaea-rsa.rdhpcs.noaa.gov